The safest, most effective therapies for optimal health!

 My ideas on fiber and constipation recently got tossed in the crapper (sorry, I couldn't resist).
 After many years of thinking of humans as vegetarians or omnivores, I now see us as carnivores.
 This is my path, and I'm not going back!

-Since eliminating virtually all plant foods, I feel better than I have in many years!
+Since eliminating all plant foods, I feel better than I have in many years!

-I eat two meals a day; raw dairy (usually fresh sheep milk mixed with equal amount of cream, and four hours later, a meat meal (usually rib eye steak mixed with olive oil and grated parmesan cheese.
+I eat two meals a day; raw dairy (usually fresh sheep milk mixed with equal amount of cream, and four hours later, a meat meal (usually rib eye steak or other beef mixed with a generous sprinkling of pure salt).

 PHOTO ABOVE: Noon meal.